stagingserver8/mikechoj/content/posts/birdseye.md

 Thanks for reading!

-Mike

 ---

 Footnotes

-Whether Bitcoin is considered money is a subject that has sparked a big debate, one that traverses the realms of economics, law, and philosophy.
+1. Whether Bitcoin is considered money is a subject that has sparked a big debate, one that traverses the realms of economics, law, and philosophy.
 At its core, the argument revolves around how we define "money" and what it represents in today's rapidly evolving digital world.

-2
-A smart contract for our Piggy Bank written in Solidity, looks something like this (with comments after //):

-contract PiggyBank {

-// Store the owner's address (the one who deploys the contract)

-address public owner;

-// Store the unlock date for the piggy bank

-    uint256 public unlockDate;

-// Set the owner and unlock date at the time of contract deployment

-    constructor(uint256 _unlockDate) {
-        owner = msg.sender; // Set the owner as the sender of the transaction (deployer) unlockDate = _unlockDate; // Set the unlock date (in UNIX timestamp format) }

-// Deposit function to allow anyone to send funds to the contract

-function deposit() public payable {

-// This function automatically accepts Ether sent to it and adds it to the contract's balance

-    }

-// Withdraw function to allow the owner to withdraw all funds after the unlock date

-    function withdraw() public {

-// Ensure that only the owner can call the withdrawal

-        require(msg.sender == owner, "Only the owner can withdraw");

-// Ensure that the current time is greater than or equal to the unlock date

-        require(block.timestamp >= unlockDate, "PiggyBank is still locked");
-3
-Each smart contact that adheres to the standard must contain those six attributes:

-TotalSupply: provides information about the total token supply

-BalanceOf: provides account balance of the owner's account

-Transfer: executes transfers of a specified number of tokens to a specified address

-TransferFrom: executes transfers of a specified number of tokens from a specified address

-Approve: allow a spender to withdraw a set number of tokens from a specified account

-Allowance: returns a set number of tokens from a spender to the owner